cube-drone/blog2025/hugosite/content/posts/2025/hash_tuning/index.md

 draft = false
 categories = ["software"]
-tags = ["testing", "hash functions"]
+tags = ["testing", "hash functions"] description = "Expensive hash functions are good for security but bad for your automated test framework."
 +++

 I build a new auth system about once a year.